New rules to protect police chase drivers

 "Our proposed changes will make sure that skilled police drivers who follow their rigorous training are protected, while ensuring the minority of officers who do cross the line are robustly held to account," Policing Minister Nick Hurd said.

-The rules would also make clear that a moped or motorcycle rider who does not wear a helmet is responsible for their own decision to drive dangerously.
+The rules will also make clear that a moped or motorcycle rider who does not wear a helmet is responsible for their own decision to drive dangerously.